5 Terrific Hikes Around Asheville

 - Camping allowed at designated campsites (Hang food or use bear canisters as bears are active and present in this area.)

 This trail is open in all seasons.
 However, use caution in the winter.
 You may want to bring some microspikes if the area is icy!

 Hike Shuckstack Fire Tower with a Guide

-Guided strenuous hiking trip are available.
-The High Mountain Paddle and Hike trip is a guided hike to Shuckstack Fire Tower in The Great Smoky Mountain National Park.
+Guided strenuous hiking trips are available.
+The Smokies Paddle and Hike trip is a guided hike to Shuckstack Fire Tower in Great Smoky Mountains National Park.
 This trip is a stress-free and exciting way to do a trip similar in effort to The Pinnacle.
 The tour company handles permits, gear, transportation, meals, and a professional guide so you can focus 100% on enjoying your adventure.
 Read more…

 4. Dog Friendly: Graveyard Fields Loop

 The Blue Ridge Parkway

 If you are visiting the Asheville area, a drive along the Parkway needs to be at the top of your to-do list.
 It doesn’t matter whether the sun is shining or the clouds are crying, the views and scenery are magnificent.
 If your traveling with a four-legged companion, bring the pup along on this outing.
 Be sure to stop at Graveyard Fields (mile marker 418.8) so everyone can stretch their legs.

 Graveyard Fields is a flat valley located at an elevation of 5320 feet.
 It is found along the Blue Ridge Parkway at mile marker 418.
 Local legend points to two theories on how this area received such a morbid name:

 - A great wind storm felled all the trees in the area, leaving only their stumps.
 These stumps looked like a field of tombstones.